WBGG (AM): Country, Talk and Oldies

 In 1980, two format changes were instituted at WWSW and its sister station, known for the past seven years at WPEZ.
 The latter switched from Top 40 to adult contemporary music and proved to be a blueprint for its present-day success.
-As for the former, a disastrous and abrupt format change to country music (as "Double Country") eventually resulted in the abandonment of the historic call letters and a switch to talk as WTKN, with the moniker "We're Talking Pittsburgh!"
+As for the former, a disastrous and abrupt format change to country music (as "Double Country") eventually resulted in the abandonment of the historic call sign and a switch to talk as WTKN, with the moniker "We're Talking Pittsburgh!"
 Legendary Pittsburgh air personality Doug "Uncle Dougie" Hoerth was among the staff hosts under this format, which proved to be no match for the higher rated KDKA and WTAE.

-Later, the WWSW calls were reclaimed.
+Later, the WWSW call sign was reclaimed.
 In February 1988, WWSW and sister WWSW-FM simultaneously switched to separate oldies formats, with the FM concentrating more on hits of the 1960s and 1970s, while the AM focused on 1950s and 1960s music.
 By 1991, the AM became a complete simulcast of the FM station, known as “3WS”, by the end of the decade.